 Backend Function (III): Standalone Endpoint - SQL Complex Queries

-This is the final article in the Backend Function series.
-The previous article covered calling custom SQL for report queries in the frontend.
-However, some scenarios require backend processing - such as batch updating data, using SQL results as input for subsequent business logic, or mixing SQL and dataset APIs within transactions.
+Calling SQL from the frontend is suitable for data display reports, but some scenarios require backend processing -- such as batch updating data, using SQL results as input for subsequent business logic, or mixing SQL and dataset APIs within transactions.

 - How to call SQL in Backend Function